ShivamSanju/ShivamSanju/README.md

 <br />
 <br />

-I'm a Full Stack Developer with 1.5+ years of hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.
+I am a senior software engineer with 2.5 years of experience in a product-based B2B company.
+My expertise includes system design and development of frontend and backend applications using a diverse stack, such as ReactJS, NextJS, ExpressJS, NodeJS, Java, and Python.
+I am passionate about creating robust and efficient solutions to meet business needs, and I thrive in collaborative environments.
 <br />
 <br />